Unsupervised Hierarchical Skill Discovery: Introduction

 We propose Hierarchical Skill Discovery (HiSD), a fully unsupervised framework for extracting reusable, multi-level skill hierarchies purely from observational data.
 Crucially, HiSD decouples structure discovery from policy execution: unlike baselines that require actions during discovery \cite{OMPN, compile}, HiSD operates on observations only, enabling scalability to abundant unlabelled video data \cite{open_ai_vpt}.
 Our method combines temporal action segmentation (TAS) to identify latent skills based on visual coherence, and grammar-based sequence compression to induce structured hierarchies over them.
 An overview of this method is pictured in Figure~\ref{fig:minecraft_eg}.

 We evaluate HiSD on Craftax \citep{craftax} and Minecraft \citep{open_ai_vpt}, two domains requiring complex sequential decision-making.
 Across these domains, HiSD delivers the strongest overall performance among the compared methods, producing accurate skill segmentations and more coherent multi-level hierarchies with fewer assumptions.
-Our contributions are: (1) a method integrating TAS and grammar induction for unsupervised structure discovery; (2) an observational feature-only pipeline suitable for unlabelled demonstrations; (3) empirical validation of superior segmentation quality and abstraction depth; and (4) a proof of concept demonstrating the utility of these representations in accelerating downstream reinforcement learning.
+Our contributions are: (1) a method integrating TAS and grammar induction for unsupervised structure discovery; (2) an observational feature-only pipeline suitable for unlabelled demonstrations; (3) empirical validation of superior segmentation quality and abstraction depth; and (4) a proof of concept demonstrating the utility of these representations in accelerating downstream reinforcement learning.\footnote{All code used is available on our \href{https://github.com/dami2106/Unsupervised-Hierarchical-Skill-Discovery}{\texttt{GitHub Repository}}.}